Anthony-Mariotti/Card-Calculator/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-The adapter currently installed is for github pages, so swap out the desired adapter for your own setup.

-## Work in Progress

--   [ ]